 You have just purchased tickets for your first festival with kids.
 So now what?
 What do you need to pack?
 What do you need to remember?
 We have put together some great tips for surviving a festival with kids, but what do you actually need to pack for the kids?
 Perhaps you have chosen the glamping option for a ready pitched tent at the festival?!
 We always take the campervan, but if you are camping, I appreciate this can be a little more complicated with kids.
 Look no further though, we have everything covered!
-Here is our list of a few essentials to pack for a festival with kids
+Here is our list of a few essentials to pack for a festival with kids: a festival survival guide!

 Food and Drink

 There are always plenty of places to get food and drink at a festival, but if you are hoping to keep the cost down pack plenty of snacks for the kids, and easy cook food.
 Pack pasta, rice, tinned beans and tomatoes.
 Basically, pack long lasting food.
 Dont forget a kettle, decent stove and a few cooking utensils.